 The Global Research Network for Indigenous Knowledge Restoration will thus foster, at a deep level, the understanding of cultures through a decolonisation scholarly language framework across countries that is both practical and actively engaged.

-- Prof Tracey McIntosh, The University of Auckland
+- Professor Tracey McIntosh, The University of Auckland

-- Prof Jakelin Troy, The University of Sydney
+- Professor Jakelin Troy, The University of Sydney

-- Prof Jill Milroy, The University of Western Australia
+- Professor Jill Milroy, The University of Western Australia

 - Dr Florence Glanfield, University of Alberta